-Principles and methodology, practical approaches to specific Bible translation problems, general history, current trends, and details of current theories about "equivalence."
+Principles and methodology, practical approaches to specific Bible translation problems, history and current trends, and details of current theories about "equivalence."
+Analysis of meaning, including components of meaning and multiple senses.
 Overview of steps and procedures in an actual Bible translation project.
-Summer only, oddnumbered years, three hours.
-Prerequisite: Li 513 and Li 514.
+Six hours of Greek and six hours of Hebrew are strongly recommended.
+Summer only, odd-numbered years, three hours.
+Prerequisite: Li 513.